Chincode123/Gymnasiearbete-Dronare/README.md

 Firstly, the radio tranceiver is configured:
 - `radio.begin()`, from the [`RF24`](https://github.com/nRF24/RF24) class, is called to initialize the radio transceiver
 - `configureRadio(radio)` is called to configure the tranceiver's settings
-- Writing and reading pipes are open with adresses defined in [`RadioData.h`](DroneLibrary/RadioData.h)
+- Writing and reading pipes are opened with adresses defined in [`RadioData.h`](DroneLibrary/RadioData.h)
 - `radio.startListening()` is called for the tranceiver to start listening for instructions

 ```cpp